Mutation Nation

-is a beat 'em up arcade video game that was developed and released by SNK for the Neo Geo in 1992.
+is a 1992 beat 'em up video game developed and published by SNK for the Neo Geo arcade and home platforms.
+It was later released on the Wii Virtual Console.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 Gameplay

 Gameplay screenshot showcasing Ricky performing a charged special explosion attack against an enemy.

 One or two players (Player 1 as Ricky and Player 2 as Johnny) fight their way through the six levels of various mutated and mechanical enemies, each level containing one or more sub-bosses before an actual boss appears at the end of each stage.
 The game plays close to the usual beat 'em up mold allowing the player to utilize various combos, jumping attacks, throws and special moves to utilize on the opposition.
 Rather than the standard fare of allowing players to pick up objects to use as weapons against the enemy, Mutation Nation instead uses a system where the player can pick up one of four elemental spheres that allow the player the ability to unleash screen-filling super attacks.
 There are also neutral spheres that will give life back to the player and increase the number of super attacks that they can use.